 The league aims for consensus.
 Decisions require large majorities of both the clan mothers and the sachems.
 This puts pressure on individual members of both groups not to impede decision making with insignificant objections or frivolous considerations.
 Referendums are held on matters of great importance.

 Women have considerable influence.
 They are entitled to the land and its produce.
 The clan mothers deal with the internal affairs of their tribe.
-The clan mothers elect the sachems of their tribe and can remove them from office.
+They elect the sachems of their tribe and can remove them from office.
 Hence, the sachems heed the advice of their female relatives.

 Compared to the despotic European societies of the 17th and 18th centuries, the Haudenosaunee was a liberal form of government.
 In the first two centuries of European colonisation there was no clear border between natives and newcomers.
 The two societies mingled and Europeans could see from close by how the natives lived.
-The North American natives had a level of personal freedom unknown in Europe.1
+They had a level of personal freedom common to tribes but unseen in Europe.1

 As for the Haudenosaunee, the colonial administrator Cadwallader Colden declared in 1749 that they had such absolute notions of liberty that they allow no kind of superiority of one over another and banish all servitude from their territories.
 Colden had been an adoptee of the Mohawks.
 Other Europeans complained that the natives do not know what it is to obey and think that everyone has the right to his own opinion.